 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 There are five campgrounds along the trail, each with three to four campsites, one picnic table, and a vault toilet.
-They are located at milepost 2109.5 at Roaring Creek, milepost 2113.2 at Cold Creek, milepost 2123.2 at Carter Creek, and milepost 2127.1 at Alice Creek, and Ponderosa Pines in the Yakima Canyon.
+They are located at milepost 2109.5 at Roaring Creek, milepost 2113.2 at Cold Creek, milepost 2123.2 at Carter Creek, and milepost 2127.1 at Alice Creek, and at Ponderosa Pines in the Yakima Canyon.

 Camping is also available near the trail at U.S. Forest Service campgrounds at Tinkham, Denny Creek, Lake Kachess, and Crystal Springs.
-There is state park camping at Lake Easton and Wanapum.
+There is state park camping at Lake Easton and Wanapum Recreation Area.

 Reservations & fees

 Campsite reservations for Lake Easton State Park and Wanapum Recreational Area can be made online or by calling (888) CAMPOUT or (888) 226-7688.
 For fee information, check out our camping rates page.